FOUNDATIONS IN CONTEMPLATIVE CARE

 This is a graduate-level training that includes several self-directed learning components.
 It does not certify you to become a chaplain.
 However, successful completion of the Foundations Program does make you eligible to apply for our Clinical Pastoral Education (CPE) training program.

-The Foundations program may also be taken for credit that can be applied toward our Certificate in Contemplative Care or a MA TBD PGM through our partnership with TBD ORG.
+The Foundations program may also be taken for credit that can be applied toward our Master of Arts in Buddhist Spiritual Care offered in partnership with University of the West.